Joint calibration to SPX and VIX options with signature-based models: VIX options with signatures

 \section{VIX options with signatures}

-In this section we discuss the implication on pricing VIX options under the model \eqref{model}-\eqref{sig-vol2} when Assumption~\ref{assumption_X} is in force.
-The implications of these on the log-price will be investigated in Section~\ref{spx_sigsde}.

-The CBOE Volatility Index, known by its ticker symbol VIX, is a popular measure of the market's expected volatility of the S$\&$P 500 index, calculated and published by the Chicago Board Options Exchange (CBOE).
-The current VIX index value quotes the expected annualized change in the S\&P 500 index over the following 30 days, based on options-based theory and current options-market data, more precisely
+In this section we discuss the implication on pricing VIX options under the model \eqref{model}-\eqref{sig-vol2}.
+The VIX index is a popular measure of the market's expected volatility of the S$\&$P 500, calculated and published by the Chicago Board Options Exchange (CBOE).
+The current VIX value quotes the expected annualized change in the S\&P 500 over the following 30 days, based on options-based theory and current options-market data.
+As stylized definition we consider

+where $\Delta=30$ days, $F_{T}^{T+\Delta}$ denotes the price at time $T$ of the SPX future with maturity $T+\Delta$ and with $\text{Price}_{T}$ we refer to the market price at time $T$ of the log-contract, i.e.~the payoff in \eqref{initial_formula_vix_mkt}.
+Hence, under a given model we define the VIX,

 where $\Delta=30$ days and $S_{T}$ denotes the price process at time $T>0$.
+Recall that under a diffusion model, the previous expression is equivalent to

-With the term VIX options we here usually refer to either put or calls written on $\VIX$.
-In the present work we will take into account without loss of generality only call options.
+as long as $\mathbb{E}[\int_0^t V_s ds] < \infty$ for all $t \geq 0$, see e.g. \cite{N:94,G:11}.
+With VIX options we here usually refer to either put or calls written on $\VIX$.
+In the present work we will consider without loss of generality only call options.